-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied 12827 Total first-time, first-year (freshman) women who applied 18615 Total first-time, first-year (freshman) men who were admitted 9087 Total first-time, first-year (freshman) women who were admitted 14959 • Total full-time, first-time, first-year (freshman) men who enrolled 1554 Total part-time, first-time, first-year (freshman) men who enrolled 70 Total full-time, first-time, first-year (freshman) women who enrolled 2278 Total part-time, first-time, first-year (freshman) women who enrolled 98
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Since the total may include students who did not provide gender data, the detail need not sum to the total.
+Total first-time, first-year (freshman) men who applied 11636 Total first-time, first-year (freshman) women who applied 17587 Total first-time, first-year (freshman) men who were admitted 10210 Total first-time, first-year (freshman) women who were admitted 16249 Total full-time, first-time, first-year (freshman) men who enrolled 1605 Total part-time, first-time, first-year (freshman) men who enrolled 106 • Total full-time, first-time, first-year (freshman) women who enrolled 2292 Total part-time, first-time, first-year (freshman) women who enrolled 94 Total first-time, first-year (degree-seeking) who applied 29223 Total first-time, first-year (degree-seeking) who were admitted 26459 Total first-time, first-year (degree-seeking) who enrolled 4097